Flashlight: Formats and specialized designs

 Multifunction portable devices may include a flashlight as one of their features, for example, a portable radio/flashlight combination.
-Many smartphones have a button or software application available to turn up their screen backlights to full intensity or to switch on the camera flash or video light, providing a "flashlight" function.
+For example software applications turned up the screen backlights to full intensity or to switch on the camera flash or video light.
+In 2013, iPhone smartphones were updated with iOS 7 to have a built-in function to switch on the camera flash providing a "flashlight".

 In addition to utilitarian flashlights, novelty, toy, and ornamental portable electric lights have been made in a myriad of shapes; in the 1890s, one of the earliest portable battery light applications was a type of novelty porcelain tie pin with a concealed bulb and battery.
+Children's toy flashlights may include lenses to project pictures on walls, or colored light, as well as providing white light.

 Power sources

 Batteries

 Left to right: 3x AA to D parallel battery converter with rechargeable NiMH AA-size batteries inserted.
 MY DAY vintage flashlight.
 It uses 1.5 V D-size batteries.
 Sofirn SP36 flashlight.
 It features a 5 V 2 A USB-C charging port to load 3.7 V 18650 rechargeable lithium-ion batteries.

 The most common power source for flashlights is the battery.
 Primary battery (disposable) types used in flashlights include button cells, carbon-zinc batteries in both regular and heavy duty types, alkaline, and lithium.

 Secondary, rechargeable types include lead-acid batteries, NiMH, NiCd batteries and lithium-ion batteries.
 The choice of batteries plays a determining role in the size, weight, run time, and shape of the flashlight.
 Flashlight users may prefer a common battery type to simplify replacement.

 Primary cells are most economical for infrequent use.
 Some types of lithium primary cell can be stored for years with less risk of leakage compared with zinc-type batteries.
 Long storage life is useful where flashlights are required only in emergencies.
 Lithium primary batteries are also useful at lower temperatures than zinc batteries, all of which have water-based electrolytes.
 Lithium primary batteries have a lower internal resistance than zinc primary batteries, so are more efficient in high-drain flashlights.

 Flashlights used for extended periods every day may be more economically operated on rechargeable (secondary) batteries.
 Flashlights designed for rechargeable batteries may allow charging without removing the batteries; for example, a light kept in a vehicle may be trickle-charged and always ready when needed.
 Some rechargeable flashlights have indicators for the state of charge of the battery.
 Power-failure lights are designed to keep their batteries charged from a wall plug and to automatically turn on after an AC power failure; the power-failure light can be removed from the wall socket and used as a portable flashlight.
 Solar powered flashlights use energy from solar cells to charge an on-board battery for later use.